MarGhaf/Machine-Learning-Assisted-Raman-Spectroscopy/README.md

 ├── Code : Student_final.ipynb includ modeling
 ├── Data : Data used for modeling
 ├── Images : Images used in Phase 5 Project Presentation.pdf and README
-├── Phase 5 Project Presentation.pdf : Presentation for stakeholders
+├── Capstone Project Presentation.pdf : Presentation for stakeholders
 └── README.md : Project information and repository structure